PoptropicaSahil/MultiModalAI-Hackathon/readme.md

 7) Install dependencies in  `pip install -r requirements.txt`
 8) Run the file! `streamlit run main.py`

 Made by Aditri, Arya and Sahil

+⚠ Note
+- The landing page of the streamlit UI might show an `UnboundLocalError`.
+However, the app remains completely functional - simply enter the github repo url and chat with it!
+- The API Keys in the .env file will be automatically terminated in a week.